splunk/public-o11y-docs/incident-intelligence/create-configure-services.rst

 Create a service
 ====================

 #.
-In Incident Intelligence, go to :guilabel:`Incident Response Configuration`.
+In Incident Intelligence, go to :guilabel:`Incident Management`.
 #.
 Select :guilabel:`Services` > :guilabel:`Create service`.
 #.
 Give your service a unique name and a description.
 #.
 Select :guilabel:`Create service`.